Kpe-we/Bikestores/README.md

 ### PROBLEM STATEMENT

 1. The stakeholders want to know the condition of sales activities within the companies and gain insights into the various trends happening in the sales volume over time.
-2. The stakeholders also wants to know the revenue per region, store, product and brand.
+2. The stakeholders also wants to know the Revenue generated per region, store, product and brand.
-3. List of top customer and sales rep would also prove useful.
+3. List of top buying customers and also top Sales Rep would also prove useful.

 ---
 ### DATA TRANSFORMATION/CLEANING